 Specific to Northern Idaho, Revolutionary Realty specializes in remote off-grid land purchases.
-Since Idaho has issues with water rights, timber rites and mineral rites, the site walks you through all the basics along with helping find off-grid land.
+Since Idaho has issues with water rights, timber rights and mineral rights, the site walks you through all the basics along with helping find off-grid land.
 Still, Idaho is one of the best places to live off the grid, and you’ll be in good company with like-minded neighbors…none of them too close.

 Retreat Realty specializes in homesteads, off-grid, retreats, and prepper properties in Western North Carolina.
 Many of the properties are over 50 acres, and just about all of them seem cherry-picked for independent-minded buyers looking for real treasures.
 While they do have a few cheap off-grid homes for sale, they seem to specialize in beautifully finished off-grid cabins with unique features.

 Sites like for sale by owner don’t have a very robust search engine though.
-Location and price is all they give you.
+Location and price are all they give you.
 Check your local papers, and you might just get lucky.

-Keep in mind that like craigslist, facebook listings can be sketchy.
+Keep in mind that like craigslist and Facebook listings can be sketchy.
 Buyer beware and make sure you’re safe if you arrange to see land listed on Facebook.